JMRI/JMRI/scripts/HOWTO-distribution.md

         ant make-test-release-branch
 ```

- - This will do (more or less) the following actions:
+  This will have done (more or less) the following actions:
 ```
         git checkout master
         git pull